Hire A Studio

 The Right Studio For The Right Shoot

 If your shoot depends on sound; ie if it is interviews or pieces-to-camera then ensure the studio you hire is at least sound insulated.
 At Galleon Studios our soundproof studio is ideal as an interview studio.
 Whereas our infinity cove studio is a larger space that is sound protected and is ideal for large shots and set building.
-If the studio your considering has more than one studio space that can be an advantage, You can shoot in 2 spaces simultaneously that can halve your filming/photography day.
+Meanwhile our Live Suite is great for Live Streaming.
+If the studio your considering has more than one studio space that can be an advantage, You can shoot in multiple spaces simultaneously that can halve your filming/photography day.
 Or you can have the option of using whichever studio best suits you.

 Manchester Studio hire can be a tricky proposition.
 When Galleon Studios first began as a filming studio in 2006 there were only a few studios in Manchester.
 Yet these days there are so many options it is easy to choose wrongly.
 So, take our advice.
 Ring the studios and ask questions.
 If you want to ask any questions about our studios you can speak to myself; Kris, or Les.
 We are happy to help you and your project to success.